juso40/BLMapEditor/README.md

     - RMB to cycle trough available object list filters
     - MouseWheelUp to move the current object list up
     - MouseWheelDown to move the current object list down

+## Settings
+For further settings check the `Mods` settings menu in game.

 ## Commands
 Because I cannot/won't add a keybind for everything I decided to add a list of new console commands